 Never punish any horse for kicking.
 When a horse is nervous and worried, the first thing you must do is build his confidence.
 Next, the horse can be taught to hold his leg still for a few seconds and your hand will be removed from his leg.
 By using this approach, the horse will soon learn to relieve his worries by holding his leg still, instead of kicking.

-This approach is demonstrated and explained in great detail on my Horse Handling Masterclass Video Series.
+This approach is demonstrated and explained in great detail on my Starting a Horse Under Saddle Online Clinic.
 At first, the three-year-old gelding in the videos was very nervous and worried when his legs were handled.
 However, in a few short lessons I taught him to hold his legs still, instead of kicking.

 This is the first time that this approach has been so clearly explained and demonstrated on video.